1)

 1

-Bearing in mnd that, even when someone who looks at the Kohanim's hands [whilst they Duchen], his eyes become dim due to the Shechinah, we would have thought all the more so after seeing such a great Giluy Shechinah!
+Bearing in mind that, even when someone who looks at the Kohanim's hands [while they recite Birkas Kohanim], his eyes become dim due to the Shechinah, we would have thought all the more so after seeing such a great Giluy Shechinah!

 Sefer: Perek: Pasuk: